-Intune in Microsoft 365 provides detailed device profiling options and can also deploy and manage individual apps such as Office apps and OneDrive.
-For detailed information about Intune and device management, see What is Microsoft Intune?.
+Microsoft Intune provides detailed device profiling options and can also deploy and manage individual apps such as Office apps and OneDrive.
+For detailed information about Intune and device management, see Microsoft Intune overview.

-You can configure device management from the Microsoft 365 Device Management admin center.
+You can configure device management from the Microsoft Endpoint Manager admin center.

 Azure Active Directory conditional access provides additional controls to prevent users from accessing your organization's resources in risky situations, such as from untrusted location or from devices that aren't up to date.

 Block guests from signing in from risky locations